opf/openproject/docs/release-notes/14-0-0/README.md

 ### Removed `available_responsibles` from the API

 The `available_responsibles` endpoint has been removed from the API.
-This endpoint was used to retrieve a list of users that could be set as the **responsbile** for a work package.
+This endpoint was used to retrieve a list of users that could be set as the **responsible** for a work package.
 This information has been identical to the results by the  `available_assignees` endpoint.
 When you are using the `available_responsibles` endpoint in your application, you should switch to using the `available_assignees` endpoint instead.

 <!--more-->